BB's Irish Traditional Tune Library

 have also added measure numbers at the beginning of each staff in the longer pieces.

-Any changes should be shown in the accompanying "N:" notes.
+Any changes should be shown in the comment lines of the ABC file.
+Since I didn't

 The new formatting of the files was accomplished courtesy of